taniatsq/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, StudentBook will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+- If your changes to the classbook.json data file makes its format invalid, ClassBook will discard its classes in the classlist and start with an empty data file at the next run.
+Fortunately, in this case, your StudentBook data (e.g. `class1.json`) will not be lost.
+It can be recovered by simply recreating the class of that same name in the application (e.g. using the `create` command to `create c/class1`).
-Furthermore, certain edits can cause the StudentBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+- Furthermore, certain edits to the individual `[class].json` file (i.e. the StudentBook) can cause the application to behave in unexpected ways (e.g. , if a value entered is outside the acceptable range).
+In the worst case, an invalid modification to the data will cause the program to crash.
+In this scenario, you are advised to manually delete the modified `[class].json` file before running the program again.
+- As such, do refrain from editing  manually in the JSON file.
+Edit the data file only if you are confident that you can update it correctly.
 </box>

 ### Coming Soon...